Tawatawa Reserve, Wellington

 Forest at the Heart of Wellington involves volunteers from schools, communities and corporations in the planting of 65,000 native trees in the central Wellington Town Belt, bringing the total number of trees planted by Wellington Rotary to 100,000.
 This project will create a substantial new habitat for native birds which are increasingly venturing beyond the protective fence of Zealandia.

-We need help at our nursery potting up seedlings, weeding and seed collecting.
-Sometimes in the afternoon we will head out into the reserve to collect seeds or to maintain our planting sites.
+We need help at our nursery potting up seedlings and weeding.
+Sometimes in the afternoon, we will head out into the reserve to collect seeds or to maintain our planting sites.